matrix-org/matrix-spec-proposals/proposals/2666-get-rooms-in-common.md

 ## Proposal

-Homeservers should implement a new endpoint `/user/shared_rooms/{other_user_id}` which will take the authenticated user's MxID and the user that is being searched for.
+Homeservers should implement a new endpoint `/user/shared_rooms/{user_id}` which will take the authenticated user's MxID and the user that is being searched for.

-The response format will be an array containing all rooms where both the `current_user` and `other_user_id` have a membership of type `join`.
-If either user is not joined to any rooms, or the `other_user_id` does not exist, an empty array should be returned.
-If the `current_user` and `other_user_id` are the same, then the endpoint SHOULD reject with HTTP 400.
+The response format will be an array containing all rooms where both the authenticated user and `user_id` have a membership of type `join`.
+If the `user_id` does not exist, or does not share any rooms with the authenticated user, an empty array should be returned.

 ```
 GET _matrix/client/r0/user/shared_rooms/@bob:example.com